-Attribute Type Description S Required be disabled!
-Only meaningful if classpathref has been set.
-You may want to use this option if you commonly format a single file or only a sets of files in order to avoid the maintenance overhead of the type repository.
-Defaults to "true" test Boolean Sets whether formatting output should actually be written to disk.
+Attribute Туре Description Since Required profile String Sets the Jalopy profile that should be activated during the run (refer to Section 2.1.1.1, "Main window" for more in- formation about profiles).
+The currently active profile will be restored after formatting.
+Please note that the profile must exist!
+No repository Boolean Indicates whether the type repository should be used for type resolution.
+When disabled, an alternative implemen- tation with different characteristics is used.
+Only mean- ingful when a class path has been defined via classpath or classpathref .
+You may want to disable the repository if you commonly format a single file or only a small set of files in order to avoid the maintenance overhead of the type repository.
+Please be aware that the import expansion fea- ture requires the type repository.
+Defaults to "true" No test Boolean Sets whether formatting output should actually be written to disk.
 If set to "true" no output will be written to disk.
 The default is "false" No threads Integer Specifies the number of processing threads to use.
-Integer between 1 - 8.
-When omitted, the current code convention setting will be used No
+Inte- ger between 1 - 8.
+When omitted, the current code con- vention setting will be used No